Western Canada Sedimentary Basin

-The Western Canadian Sedimentary Basin (WCSB) underlies 1.4 e6km2 of Western Canada including southwestern Manitoba, southern Saskatchewan, Alberta, northeastern British Columbia and the southwest corner of the Northwest Territories.
+The Western Canada Sedimentary Basin (WCSB) underlies 1.4 e6km2 of Western Canada including southwestern Manitoba, southern Saskatchewan, Alberta, northeastern British Columbia and the southwest corner of the Northwest Territories.
 This vast sedimentary basin consists of a massive wedge of sedimentary rock extending from the Rocky Mountains in the west to the Canadian Shield in the east.
 This wedge is about 6 km thick under the Rocky Mountains, but thins to zero at its eastern margins.
 The WCSB contains one of the world's largest reserves of petroleum and natural gas and supplies much of the North American market, producing more than 16 e9cuft per day of gas in 2000.
 It also has huge reserves of coal.
 Of the provinces and territories within the WCSB, Alberta has most of the oil and gas reserves and almost all of the oil sands.

 Conventional oil

 The WCSB is considered a mature area for exploration of petroleum and recent development has tended toward natural gas and oil sands rather than conventional oil.
 In the WCSB, conventional oil is of two different types: light crude oil and heavy crude oil, each with different costs, prices, and development strategies.
 Conventional light oil is a mature industry with most of the recoverable oil reserves already produced and production declining by three to four percent per year.
 Conventional heavy oil is also past its production peak with a future of long-term decline.
 Alberta, which contains most of the reserves, expects its light-medium crude oil production to decline by 42% from 2006 to 2016, while it expects heavy crude production to decrease by 35% over the same period.
 However, it also expects bitumen and synthetic crude oil from oil sands will considerably more than offset the decline in conventional crude oil and account for 87% of Alberta oil production by 2016.

 For light oil, the petroleum industry is searching for the remaining undiscovered pools, drilling infill oil wells, or redeveloping existing pools using enhanced oil recovery (EOR) techniques such as waterfloods, miscible floods, and carbon dioxide injection.
 Currently, only about 27 percent of light oil is recovered, leaving large opportunities for improvement.

 For conventional heavy oil, the industry is exploring new zones in undrilled portions of the basin to find remaining undiscovered pools, or to apply EOR schemes such as water floods, thermal projects, and miscible floods such as the Vapour Extraction Process (VAPEX) technology.
 Only 15 percent of heavy oil is currently being recovered, leaving a large volume for future recovery.

 Improved seismic and drilling technology, higher recoveries from existing pools through infill drilling, and efficient, cost-effective exploration and development of smaller pools are maintaining levels of conventional oil production in the Western Canadian Sedimentary Basin.
 As the basin matures, the resource triangle with few large pools at the top, and many small pools at the base is being economically pursued deeper into the smaller pool segment as a result of these efficiencies.